 Reed snorted, leaning against a shelf of motor oil cans, his fingers drumming lazily.
 “You’re an outsider, Miss Carter.
 You don’t get how it works here.
 Charlie No-Face is a local problem—been scarin’ kids for years, but he’s the Robinsons’ problem.
 Old money like them don’t take kindly to folks pokin’ in their business.”

-Charles’s smile was a blade, sharp and cold.
+Charles’s smile was sharp and cold.
 “Miss Carter, if this story spreads, it’ll cause a panic.
-Locals already whisper about Charlie No-Face—call him a monster, a curse.
+Locals already whisper about Charlie No-Face and call him a monster or a curse.
 If they hear he’s a killer, they’ll hunt him down.
 Vigilantes don’t ask questions.
 You’d be caught in the fallout—reporters, accusations, maybe worse.
 We’re trying to protect you.”

 Alice’s fists clenched, her nails digging into her palms.
 “Protect me?
 Or cover it up?”

 Wilkins laughed, his cigar smoke stinging her eyes.
 “Smart girl, but not smart enough.
 Say the guy ran off.
 No body, no hooded freak, no Charlie No-Face.
-We’ll handle the rest—make it clean.”
+We’ll handle the rest and keep it clean.”

 “There was a body,” she insisted, her voice rising.
 “I saw it—his skull split open, brains leaking, blood soaking the ground.
 You can’t just erase that.”